DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 This introductory video from Maha Pura has some great examples of poses that can be performed with an anti-gravity yoga setup:

 “Anti-gravity” is just a fancy way of saying aerial.
 It means that you’re doing yoga moves off the ground.
-The equipment goes by many different names – you’ll hear terms like hanging ropes, anti gravity yoga hammocks, inversion tools, gravity swing inversion tools, and pull up bars.
+The equipment goes by many different names – you’ll hear terms like hanging yoga, hanging ropes, anti gravity yoga hammocks, inversion tools, trapeze stands, gravity swing inversion tools, and pull up bars.

 The parachute and rope material are sturdy, so they will give you plenty of support for poses like Banana Man once you find the right door frame or rafter to attach it to.
 In fact, its stated load capacity is 550 pounds, which is far more than anyone will need.